 On Nov.
 7, 1957, Plante recorded his 27th career shutout in the Montreal Canadiens 6-0 win over the Detroit Red Wings.
 Maurice Richard and Claude Provost each scored a goal and added two assists to lead the offense.

 Two years later, on Nov.
 7, 1959, Plante started a game for the Canadiens wearing a face mask for the first time in his NHL career, six days after initially putting it on, in a 2-2 tie with Hall and the Chicago Blackhawks.

 One year later, on Nov.
 7, 1962, Hall made his 502nd consecutive start in a 3-3 tie against the Bruins.
-He had played in every minute of the previous 501 games, but that streak came to an end when a back injury forced him out of the game and Denis DeJordy replaces him.
+He had played in every minute of the previous 501 games, but that streak came to an end when a back injury forced him out of the game, and Denis DeJordy replaced him.